Federic13/SMSSpamDetection/README.md

-# SMSSpamDetection
-Logistic Regression and Recurrent Neural Network are applied to study a SMS dataset to detect spam

 # SMS Spam Detection

 The dataset we use is known as "SMS Spam Collection v.
 1" and is a [public set](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) of 5574 English, real and non-enconded messages, tagged according being legitimate (ham) or spam (4827 SMS ham messages and 747 SMS spam messages).